patrodriguez108/p2-self-checkout/p2-self-checkout.md

 ?
 The data- attributes are for defining a class of information that will be passed between HTML and the DOM

+[custome attributes that we can make and put in any HTML tag; specialized HTML attributes that a user can input; similar to writing variables in HTML]

 - What are some common html attributes and how do you write them?

 href="[path]"